-Astronomers anticipate two more meteor showers this holiday season.
+Astronomers anticipate three meteor showers this November and December.

 Nov.
 17: Leonid Meteor Shower

 - After years of heavier-than-average showers, the famous Leonids have returned and are expected to peak on Nov.
 17 in the pre-dawn hours.
 These meteors are fast (about 40 miles per second) and can leave trails of smoke, according to Astronomy.com.
 They will appear to radiate from the constellation Leo the Lion.
 "Many Leonids are also bright.
 Usually, the meteors are white or bluish-white, but in recent years some observers reported yellow-pink and copper-colored ones," according to the website.